modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/05_Locations.md

 ## Create/Edit

-The create/edit window for one location has a some of options, that could be set.
+The create/edit window for one location has some options, that could be set.

 [![](img/location-edit-location.png)](img/location-edit-location.png)